gyopiazza/holykit/README.md

 - Removed the grid-system from Preboot
 - Renamed @input_color_placeholder variable in Preboot (line~132)
 - Renamed preboot.less to utilities.less
+- Added -ms- prefix to transition, transition-delay and transition-duration
 - Removed line-height from icons.less to match the vertical rhythm